jsrocket/espruino/devicerc/readme.md

-# DeviceRC - Remote Control Your Espruino Over Wifi Via Websockets
+# DeviceRC - Remote Control Your Espruino From Anywhere

 ## Table Of Contents
  1. **Overview**